-On this episode of the Gladney ReFRAMED Podcast, host Emily Morehead LPC, discussed the complexity behind birth parent identity in the adoption process.
+On this episode of the Gladney ReFRAMED Podcast, host Emily Morehead LPC discussed the complexity behind birth parent identity in the adoption process.
 Two birth mothers, Katie and Muthoni, were interviewed about their experience as birth parents and how placing their child for adoption affected their lives.
-After choosing adoption for their children, both mothers worked with Gladney Center for Adoption to create an adoption plan.
+After choosing adoption for their children, both mothers worked with The Gladney Center for Adoption to create an adoption plan.

-From the start of the table talk, both women were very upfront about the fact that they were proud of being a birth mother.
-Katie and Muthoni described how mostly everyone in their lives knew that they had chosen adoption for their children.
+From the start of the table talk, both women were very upfront about the fact that they were proud of being birth mothers.
+Katie and Muthoni described how most everyone in their lives knew that they had chosen adoption for their children.
 For Katie, however, sharing her adoption journey was a little different.
 Along with being a birth mother, she is also an adoptee.
 While this adds a layer of complexity to how she handles her identity as a birth mother, she says it has helped her to be more cognizant of how to share her adoption story.

 Life after placement looks different for each woman, reflecting the diversity of experiences birth mothers have post-placement.
 For Muthoni, keeping herself busy with work and other activities during the first year helped her.
 However, she describes not being “fulfilled” from what she was doing unless she was speaking about her experience as a birth mom.
 Like many who experience a stressful situation, especially those involved in the adoption triad, she thought that accelerating her productivity would help to avoid the absence in her heart.
 This left her with no time to “actually grieve,” meaning she never truly processed the difficult situation of placing her child for adoption.
 Now that she is actively in the grieving process, she has sought counseling and has begun to share her adoption journey.
 She reports feeling that she is in a much better place than she was in the beginning.
 Along with her own personal healing, she realized that sharing her story—the good and the bad—and helping other birth moms was her calling.
 This led her to go back to school to obtain a degree so she could transform her passion into a profession.